Breeding-Insight/BIGr_documentation/_posts/2025-08-22-Deploying-BIGapp-with-Docker.md

 ---
-title: "Deploying BIGapp with Docker/singularity" description:"Access BIGapp interface using BIGapp's Docker image stored at DockerHub"
+title: "Deploying BIGapp with Docker" description:"Run BIGapp without the need of installing any of its dependencies"
 date: 2025-08-22 04:00:00 +0500
 categories: [installation]
 tags: [bigapp, install]